Aman1994/fuber/README.md

 ## Uberjar

 ```
-lein uberjar
+lein ring uberjar
 ```

 ## Running the application

 ```
-lein run
+lein ring server-headless

 OR

 java -jar target/uberjar/fuber-0.1.0-standalone.jar
 ```
-The above accepts the port number.
-If unspecified it will run at default port 3000
+The above will run the application at port 3000

 ## Testing